iBelal995/Belal-s-Project/README.md

  ![image](https://user-images.githubusercontent.com/91452283/139951626-b777717b-6f28-4ed0-b72c-1885779ad218.png)
  Check ToDo |
  ![image](https://user-images.githubusercontent.com/91452283/139951690-7ac32332-8160-40ce-b8bb-41bbd208e0c9.png)
-## Screenshots Figma
+### Screenshots Figma
 ![image](https://user-images.githubusercontent.com/91452283/139952146-59f9251e-ee92-44c7-816d-61f51b0c047b.png)

-## Favoraite Features
+### Favoraite Features
-- Adding tasks - you can add task
+- Adding tasks - you can add many tasks
 - Creation date - by creating a task the app automatlicly will post the creation date within the task
 - Deleting tasks - you can delete any task you want whether main task or sub task
 - Editing tasks - you can edit the task title and the description by update function
-- Neasted tasks - you can add sub task wthin the main task
+- Neasted tasks - you can add sub tasks within the main task
-- Due date - for each task available you can add the due date (deadline) to do the task wthin a specfic time
+- Due date - for each task available you can add the due date (deadline) to do the task within a specfic time
 - complete check - you can check box any task you added whether it's overdue or not
 - indicators of the status - there is an indicators for each task added of three indicators : in progress, completed, overdue
 - priority - by creating a task you can specify the priority of the task by three indicators : High, Med, Low